marijanikolicds/data-structures-and-algorithms/README.md

 * Results

 ## Project Motivation
-This project has resulted from my preparations for the interviews for the SWE role at Google.
+This project has resulted from my preparations for the interviews for the SWE role at Google, and ML/SWE role and Oracle.
 Hope that it will help you land a job at your dream company.

 ## File Descriptions